 There are several reasons why Skuchain chose Corda Network as the fulcrum for DLPC transactions and wider interoperability with the global trade ecosystem:

 - Corda is an open source blockchain platform for business.
 Of its numerous features, the ability to limit transaction visibility to just the participants involved makes it especially useful for the financial transactions surrounding a complex global trade.

-- Emerging blockchain-based networks of banks and corporates for trade finance transactions, such as Marco Polo and Contour, use the enterprise version of R3’s Corda platform, Corda Enterprise, as their base.
+- Emerging blockchain-based networks of banks and corporates for trade finance transactions use the enterprise version of R3’s Corda platform, Corda Enterprise, as their base.

 - Corda Network is a publicly available network of Corda nodes.
 This allows for enterprises, banks and other Financial Institutions to set up their own nodes if they so choose.

 - By placing DLPC assets that originate on permissioned Fabric networks onto a publicly available network uniquely fit for purpose, such as Corda Network, Skuchain is able to transfer, assign or modify DLPCs with participants on both the public Corda Network as well as participants on other networks built on Corda.
 With a large number of live Corda nodes in production, across global banks and enterprises, there is a large footprint of organizations that can start to benefit from access to DLPCs originated outside of Corda based networks.